jspyeatt/dev-notes/postgres-notes.md

 ```
 alter user <username> with password 'newpassword';
 ```
+### Requiring no password
+To do this you need to go into the pg_hba.conf file and change all the columns on the right side to `trust`.
+After this you need to restart the postgres server.

 ### pg_dump
 pg_dump has several options.
 The most common ones are:
 ```